PeterTsungYu/dev_iot/README.md

 | Visualization project | [:link:][https://github.com/PeterTsungYu/dev_eda]           |

 ## Quick Start
-Below instructions are employed in the environment as...
+The below instructions are employed in the environment as...
 - Linux-based or Linux system
 - Raspberry Pi board (Rpi 3B+ is used in this project)
 - Available USB ports (4 ports on Rpi 3B+)